Long Island Soccer Referee Association

 Upcoming Events

-Monthly Meeting:
+Monthly General Meeting:

-General Membership Meeting will be in-person at the following:
+General Membership Meeting will be held at:

 See you there.

-Next Board Meeting: June 5th at 6:30 PM
+Next Board Meeting: October 7th at 6:30 PM

 About LISRA